You’re no rookie. You’ve been hitting the gym (or your home gym “sanctuary”) and getting strong.

 Keep those basics in your training as a nice warm-up, but after that’s done, you’ll find so much value in exploring how to move your body in different ways.

-Practice Transitional Movements with Mobius
+Practice Transitional Movements with Sequences

-👉 Here’s more details about Mobius, available now
+👉 Here’s more details about Sequences

 Try This: 3 Ways to Get Better at the Movements In-Between